solenedel/viz-challenge-2022/README.md

 In the main project directory:

-NOTE: this project uses a Postgres database.
-Create a database locally called povertydata, then run ths schema and seeds file in the project directory.
+**NOTE:** this project uses a Postgres database.
+Create a database locally called povertydata, then run the schema and seeds files in the project directory.

 - **To run the back end:** `npm run start-backend`